| The African Methodist Episcopal

 and Sierra Leone in 1891 and into South Africa in 1896, the A.M.E.

 now laid claim to adherents on two continents.
+While the A.M.E. is doctrinally Methodist, clergy,

 scholars, and lay persons have written important works which demonstrate